pantheon-systems/documentation/source/content/certification/study-guide-cms/07-people.md

 <Partial file="dns-primary.md" />

-For more information on Primary Domains, see https://docs.pantheon.io/guides/domains/primary-domain.
+For more information on Primary Domains, see [this documentation page](/guides/domains/primary-domain).

 #### Custom Domains